RasmussenLab/pimms/workflows/maxquant/README.md

 sftp -B 258048 -b sftp_commands io.erda.dk
 ```

+> afterwards one should rename the sftp_commands file or move it to an archive folder.

 ## Find output files
 > Look up only for now
 Find MQ output files in `hela` folder and remove them by age: